Orrison/Laravel-Are-We-There-Yet/README.md

             ],
             new JobTwo($arg1, $arg2),
         ],
-        $uniqueGoalId,
-        'App\Jobs\SomeJobToBeRunAfter',
-        [$completionjobArg, $completionjobArg]
+        new SomeJobToBeRunAfter($someJobArg)
     );
 ```
-In the above example `JobOne`, `JobTwo`, and `chainedJobOne` will be dispatched immediatly.
+In the above example `JobOne`, `JobTwo`, and `chainedJobOne` will be dispatched immediately.
 But `chainedJobTwo` and any others in that array will be chained to `chainedJobOne` and will only complete in the sequential order they are listed.